EcoG-One/Musicfy/README.md

 In order for your Flask to go public, you can use a forwarder like ngrok and paste your virtual URL to Twillo's sandbox settings.

+For the progrm to run, first start your forwarder and then run the file **musicfy_final.py**

 The user must scan the QRcode on your Willo's sandbox page and then send the word songs or podcasts or